8.3 Restriction wording

 When the PBAC Minutes indicate the restriction wording is ‘to be finalised’, the restriction will be forwarded to the sponsor for comments.
 The sponsor is able to comment on and discuss the restriction with the department.
 If the sponsor agrees to the restriction wording, the sponsor should forward agreement by company email to the PBAC Secretariat.
 Refer to Appendix A for contact details.

-In the event that the sponsor does not agree with the restriction wording in the PBAC Minutes or the draft restriction provided by PEB officers, the listing will not proceed.
+In the event that the sponsor does not agree with the restriction wording in the PBAC Minutes or the draft restriction provided by OHTA officers, the listing will not proceed.
 Where the department and the sponsor are unable to resolve differences about the restriction wording, these restriction wording issues may need to be referred to the PBAC through a new submission (see Section 5).
 Refer to Appendix A for contact details.